dmc1778/dmc1778/README.md

 🎯 **AI Engineer | Machine Learning Enthusiast | OSS Contributor**

-Welcome to my GitHub profile!.
+Welcome to my GitHub profile!
 I'm passionate about developing intelligent systems that solve real-world problems.
 With a strong foundation in machine learning and deep learning, I specialize in building scalable AI solutions.

 ---